AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 ## Destroy

-To teardown your AKS cluster run the following:
+To tear down your AKS cluster run the following:

 - `terraform destroy`
 - Review the output on what is to be destroyed